piesku/goodluck-ecs/README.md

 # goodluck-ecs

 This is a minimal implementation of Goodluck's core, useful for benchmarks.
 Most probably, you're looking for the [Goodluck template repository](https://github.com/piesku/goodluck) instead.
 The template repo includes is a fully-featured toolkit for creating small browser games.
-It includes the game loop code, children-aware `instantiate`, and many example components and systems.
+It includes the game loop code, input handling, and many example components and systems.

 ## Usage